 COLO-205 Cell Line:

 Colon cancer is the third most prevalent cancer globally and the second primary cause of cancer-related deaths that is reportedly responsible for more than 50,000 fatalities every year in the United States alone.
 The lifetime risk of developing colon cancer is slightly lower in women than in men, as stated by the American Cancer Society (ACS).
-The COLO-205 cell line was established in 1975 from a 70-year-old Caucasian male patient suffering from colon cancer.
-These cells exhibit epithelial cell morphology, and come from a Dukes’ type D tumor.
-The patient had been treated with 5-flourouracil for approximately 5 weeks before removal of the specimen.
-Also, the cells have been tested negative for CSAp, positive for keratin, and express a 36,000 dalton cell surface glycoprotein, which is has a related antigen.
-The COLO 205 cell line is similar to COLO 201, and was derived from the same patient.
+The COLO-205 cell line was established in 1975 from a 70-year-old Caucasian male patient with colon cancer.
+These cells exhibit epithelial cell morphology and come from a Dukes’ type D tumor.
+The patient had been treated with 5-fluorouracil for approximately five weeks before removal of the specimen.
+Also, the cells have been tested negative for CSAp, positive for keratin, and express a 36,000-dalton cell surface glycoprotein, which has a related antigen.
+The COLO-205 cell line is similar to COLO 201 and was derived from the same patient.
 In addition to being an adequate host for studying colon cancer, this cell line is utilized for researching the SV-40 monkey virus.
 Moreover, in biochemistry, the COLO-205 cell line is used for transfection and has applications for the production of recombinant proteins.
 Altogen Biosystems provides transfection reagent kits for the COLO-205 colon cancer cell line.
 The nanoparticle-based reagents have demonstrated high efficiency and low cytotoxicity.

 Figure 1. siRNAs targeting Lamin A/C mRNA or non-silencing control siRNA were transfected into COLO-205 cells following the recommended protocol.
 At 48 hours post-transfection the cells were analyzed by qRT-PCR for Lamin A/C gene expression levels.
 18S rRNA levels were used to normalize the Lamin A/C data.
 Values are normalized to untreated sample.
 Data are means ± SD (n=4).